POLARIS183/plane/README.md

 Is there a bug in the code on some OS's?
 Would you like to request another feature?

-Just email me at northpolaris@protonmail.com, or send me a pull request.
+Just email me at northpolaris@protonmail.com, or send me an issue.

 Thanks for taking the time to read this README.
 POLARIS183.